Get out of the way Granny Southern Chicken and Dumplings

 Updated: Aug 19, 2021

 Growing up as a little Viking down south, southern style chicken and dumplings was mostly something that I would hear tales of.
 Usually, it was my parents or some of their friends waxing nostalgic about grandma so and so’s kitchen and sighing deeply that they can’t have another bowl of that thick, creamy, savory goodness.
 Unfortunately for me, my parents didn’t take notes from their grandmas and I was a fully grown Viking before I had my first bowl of delicious southern style chicken and dumplings.

 Regardless, several years back my mother came to visit me on a particularly cold and rainy weekend.
 I had a whole chicken and some veggies in my fridge.
-After a quick search of the internets for an appropriate cold weather meal, I decided to give chicken and dumplings a shot.
-I had recently been working on perfecting my buttermilk biscuits (a point of pride from my southern roots and undoubtedly a future post) and was intrigued to find that the mythical dumplings bore a striking resemblance to biscuit dough.
+After a quick search of the internets for an appropriate cold weather meal, I decided to give homemade chicken and dumplings from scratch a shot.
+I had recently been working on perfecting my buttermilk biscuits (a point of pride from my southern roots and undoubtedly a future post) and was intrigued to find that the mythical fluffy dumplings bore a striking resemblance to biscuit dough.

 Long story short, my mom went back for seconds.
 An almost unheard of occurrence for her.

 Fair warning, this is not one of those “quick and easy dinner ideas.”
 You might want to reserve this for a weekend or some other time that you aren’t rushed.
 Plan on 2+ hours start to finish.
 But aren’t good things worth waiting for?